dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 We use HKDF-SHA256 and HKDF-SHA512 as the HPKE KDFs and AES-128-GCM and AES-256-GCM as the AEADs for ML-KEM-512, ML-KEM-768, and ML-KEM-1024.

-## AuthEncap and AuthDecap
+## AuthEncap and AuthDecap {#S-auth}

 HPKE-ML-KEM is not an authenticated KEM and does not support AuthEncap() or AuthDecap(), see {{S-notauth}}.

-# Security Considerations
+# Security Considerations {#security-considerations}

 HPKE's IND-CCA2 security relies upon the IND-CCA and IND-CCA2 security of the underlying KEM and AEAD schemes, respectively.
 ML-KEM is believed to be IND-CCA secure via multiple analyses.

-The HPKE key schedule is independent of the encapsulated KEM shared secret ciphertext of the ciphersuite KEM, and dependent on the shared secret produced by the KEM.
-If HPKE had committed to the encapsulated shared secret ciphertext, we wouldn't have to worry about the binding properties of the ciphersuite KEM's X-BIND-K-CT properties.
-These computational binding properties for KEMs were formalized in {{CDM23}}. {{CDM23}} describes DHKEM as LEAK-BIND-K-PK and LEAK-BIND-K-CT secure as result of the inclusion of the serialized DH public keys in the DHKEM KDF.
+The HPKE key schedule is independent of the encapsulated KEM shared secret ciphertext and public key of the ciphersuite KEM, and dependent on the shared secret produced by the KEM.
+If HPKE had committed to the encapsulated shared secret ciphertext and public key, we wouldn't have to worry about the binding properties of the ciphersuite KEM's X-BIND-K-CT and X-BIND-K-PK properties.
+These computational binding properties for KEMs were formalized in {{CDM23}}. {{CDM23}} describes DHKEM as MAL-BIND-K-PK and MAL-BIND-K-CT secure as result of the inclusion of the serialized DH public keys (the KEM's PK and CT) in the DHKEM KDF.
+MAL-BIND-K-PK and MAL-BIND-K-CT security ensures that the shared secret 'binds' or uniquely determines the encapsulation key and the encapsulated shared secret ciphertext, where the adversary is able to create or modify the key pairs any way they like or has access to honestly-generated leaked key material.

-ML-KEM is also an implicitly-rejecting instantiation of the Fujisaki-Okamoto transform, meaning the ML-KEM-produced shared secret may be computed differently in case of decryption failure, that reults in different binding properties, such as the lack of X-BIND-CT-PK and X-BIND-CT-K completely.
+ML-KEM as specified in {{FIPS203}} with the seed key format provides MAL-BIND-K-CT security and LEAK-BIND-K-PK security

-The DHKEM construction in HPKE can provide MAL-BIND-K-PK and MAL-BIND-K-CT security (the shared secret 'binds' or uniquely determines the encapsulation key and the encapsulated shared secret ciphertext, where the adversary is able to create the key pairs any way they like in addition to the key generation) depending on the details of the elliptic curves used.
-ML-KEM as specified in {{FIPS203}} with the seed key format provides MAL-BIND-K-CT security and LEAK-BIND-K-PK security {{KEMMY24}}.
-LEAK-BIND-K-PK security is resiliant where the involved key pairs are output by the key generation algorithm of the KEM and then leaked to the adversary.
+{{KEMMY24}}.
+LEAK-BIND-K-PK security is resiliant where the involved key pairs are output by the honest key generation algorithm of the KEM and then leaked to the adversary.
 MAL-BIND-K-CT security strongly binds the shared secret and the ciphertext even when an adversary can manipulate key material like the decapsulation key.

-ML-KEM nearly matches the binding properties of HPKE's default KEM generic construction DHKEM in being MAL-BIND-K-CT and LEAK-BIND-K-PK, and in fact exceeds the bar set by DHKEM in being MAL-BIND-K-CT secure when using the seed key format.
+ML-KEM nearly matches the binding properties of HPKE's default KEM generic construction DHKEM in being MAL-BIND-K-CT and LEAK-BIND-K-PK, only using the seed key format, the ML-KEM ciphertext is strongly bound by the shared secret.
+The encapsulation key is more weakly bound, and protocols integrating HPKE using ML-KEM even with the seed key format should evaluate whether they need to strongly bind to the PK elsewhere (outside of ML-KEM or HPKE) to be resilient against a MAL adversary, or to achieve other tight binding to the encapsulation key PK to achieve properties like implicit authentication or session independence.

-# IANA Considerations
+# IANA Considerations {#iana}

 This document requests/registers two new entries to the "HPKE KEM Identifiers" registry.